rachfop/takomo-docs/docs/examples/managing-organization.md

 ### Service Control Policies

-The organization has two service control policies. `FullAWSAccess` is the default policy managed by AWS.
-The `awsManaged` property indicates this.
-The other policy, `AllowedRegions`, defines regions where the member accounts can create resources to.
-The actual JSON file containing the policy is named as `AllowedRegions.json` and located in `service-control-polices` directory.
+The organization has two service control policies. **FullAWSAccess** is the default policy managed by AWS.
+The **awsManaged** property indicates this.
+The other policy, **AllowedRegions**, defines regions where the member accounts can create resources to.
+The actual JSON file containing the policy is named as **AllowedRegions.json** and located in the **service-control-polices** directory.

 ```yaml
 {